Scholarships for Indian Students to Study Abroad

 - Language Concerns

-- Emergence of Quality options in India
+- The emergence of Quality options in India

 While these three factors are hard to solve, getting financial support for their Masters is one of the easiest to counter!